England pacers face ‘test of character’ in tough Pakistan conditions: Crawley

-The team touched down this week in Multan, which will host the first two of a three-match Test series beginning on Monday.
+The team touched down this week in the central city of Multan, which will host the first two of a three-match Test series starting on Monday.

-With training underway, temperatures are 37 degrees Celsius and air pollution is up to 27 times the level deemed safe by the World Health Organisation, according to monitoring firm IQAir.
+With training underway, temperatures are 37 degrees Celsius (99 degrees Fahrenheit) and air pollution is up to 27 times the level deemed safe by the World Health Organization, according to monitoring firm IQAir.

 “It will be challenging, but we have got all the things in place to counter that,” said Crawley, returning to the squad after missing a home series against Sri Lanka with a fractured finger.